 - Cash prizes and/or event passes will be awarded to the Champions; the amount of prize money awarded is proportional to the number of competitors in each match.

 - Unless otherwise stated, Lindy Bout matches are primarily Lindy Hop competitions.
-So, competitors should dance Lindy Hop and other African-American vernacular jazz dances, as inspired by the music.
+So, competitors should dance Lindy Hop and other African-American social vernacular jazz dances, as inspired by the music.